airvzxf/programming-ground-up-and-under-hood/release/ProgrammingGroundUp_v2020.11.29_github.md

 example, if a register has 10100010101010010101101100101010 and another one has 10001000010101010101010101111010, you can run any of these operations on the whole registers.
-For example, if we were to AND them, the computer will run from the first bit to the 32nd and run the ANDAND operation on that bit in both registers.
+For example, if we were to AND them, the computer will run from the first bit to the 32nd and run the AND operation on that bit in both registers.
 In this case:

     10100010101010010101101100101010 AND